carlyh-micb/ADC-documentation/create_OCA_schema.md

 # How to create an OCA Schema
 This is a tutorial of how to create an [Overlays Capture Architecture](https://oca.colossi.network/specification/) (OCA) data schema.
-This technology is currently under active development at [Agri-food Data Canada](https://agrifooddatacanada.ca/) in cooperation with the [Human Colossus Foundation](https://humancolossus.foundation/).
+This technology is currently under active development at [Agri-food Data Canada](https://agrifooddatacanada.ca/) in cooperation with the [Human Colossus Foundation](https://humancolossus.foundation/)(HCF).

 ## An Excel template is parsed to OCA schema bundle
 By following this tutorial, you will create an Excel template document, upload it to the OCA parser, and generate the OCA schema bundle for download and use.
 Read a [brief background in data schemas, and an introduction to the OCA schema](semantic_engine.md).

 ## OCA is expressed in JSON
 Overlays Capture Architecture is a machine-readable way to encode a schema expressed in the JSON scripting language.
+You can view the JSON file contents using a text editor such as Notepad in windows.

 Writing a schema in JSON is not very human-friendly, instead we will fill out the schema information in a template Excel spreadsheet.
 Then we upload this Excel sheet into the semantic engine OCA schema parser, and it will generate the OCA schema bundle.
-In the future as we develop the Semantic Engine, we can create easier ways to generate these OCA schemas, but in phase 1 of development we use the Excel template.
+In the future as we develop the Semantic Engine, we can create easier ways to generate these OCA schemas, but in phase one of development we use the Excel template.

 ## Advantages of OCA
 The advantage of OCA schemas is that they are modular.
 You can start with a very simple design, and because of the OCA layered architecture you can add more functionality to the schema later.
 The simplest OCA schema has a Capture Base (CB) which defines the basic structure of the data, and some additional overlays (OL) that help the user understand the data.
 OCA schemas are also shareable and machine-readable.
 You can publish your OCA schema with an identifier and others can reference and extend your work.